Submissions

 Content and format: It is only accepted original and unpublished articles, in both Word and PDF format.

-Extension: It is suggested that the manuscripts not exceed 15,000 words.
+Extension: It is suggested that the manuscripts do not exceed 15,000 words.
 Within the section Conjectures and refutations, the latter should not exceed 5,000 words.

 Review: All manuscripts will be subject to a first formal revision by the editorial board and, if approved, to a blind peer-review process.